 feng shui, vastu, wabi-sabi, and wu wei

 Feng Shui (pronounced "Fung Shway") is a popular interior design system from China that is literally translated as "wind and water."
-Ancient China had a strong tradition of ancestor worship, and Feng Shui was originally intended for ideal placement of gravesites so people could gain the most benefit from their pleased ancestors.
+Ancient China had strong traditions of geomancy and ancestor worship.
+Feng Shui was originally intended for ideal placement of gravesites so people could gain the most benefit from their pleased ancestors.
 This developed into a system of placement for homes and other buildings.

 Vastu, which is thousands of years older than Feng Shui, is part of Feng Shui's origin.
 Emperor Ashoka of India sent scholars to Southeast Asia and East Asia to spread the great wisdom traditions of India as a gift to enhance local traditions.

 There are several schools of Feng Shui and more books than one could possibly read, many of which seem to contradict each other.
-Feng Shui has much to offer; but after careful study, research, and practice, Sherri vastly prefers Vastu, the sacred space system from the Vedic tradition.
+Feng Shui has much to offer; however, after careful study, research, and practice, Sherri Silverman, the founder of Transcendence Design. vastly prefers Vastu, the sacred space system from the Vedic tradition.
 Vastu is both spiritually and scientifically based and universally applicable.
 Vastu works with the subtle laws of nature that govern creation.
 Vastu aligns buildings with universal energies: the five elements, beneficial earth energies, and cosmic forces.

 There are some overlaps between Feng Shui and Vastu.
 There are also major differences.
 Transcendence Design uses only those practical elements of Feng Shui that are harmonious with Vastu and that Sherri has found to be effective in her own home and those of her clients.

 Vastu is compatible with the goals and intentions of Wabi Sabi, the Japanese aesthetic philosophy that values elegance, beauty, serenity, simplicity, a meditative quality, and appreciation of and connection with nature.
 Both systems view beauty as an essential component.
-The sadness and melancholy sometimes associated with wabi-sabi is not something supported by Vastu, but its true underlying meaning is realized even more through Vastu.
+The sadness and melancholy sometimes associated with wabi-sabi is not something supported by Vastu, but its true underlying meaning of serenity and alignment with nature is realized even more through application of Vastu principles.

 Likewise, Vastu guidelines support the Taoist concept of wu wei, which is based on the ability to intuit placement that creates a good flow of energy and is in alignment with the Tao.
 Since the Tao and pure consciousness, the source of creation and laws of nature, are different expressions of the same universal consciousness, Vastu is in agreement with Wu Wei.